Outdoor Products Need to be Rooted in Both Science and Experience

 Field Testing Adds Invaluable Product Performance Feedback Data

-Lab testing is highly effective for ensuring the physics behind the product are working.
-For outdoor gear, lab testing helps push new innovation to new limits.
-It validates that the product acts like it’s supposed to, and identifies weak areas or design flaws.
+Lab testing is highly effective for ensuring the physics behind the product is working.
+For outdoor gear, lab testing helps push new innovations to new limits.
+It validates that the product acts like it’s supposed to.
+It also identifies weak areas or design flaws.
 However, nothing can take the place of real-world use.
 Clearly not limited to outdoor products, the value in field testing is immense.

-Only in the field can a person realize that the power switch on their camping lantern is much more difficult to use cold fingers.
+- Only in the field can a person realize that the power switch on their camping lantern is much more difficult to use with cold fingers.

-And only in the field can a person identify the need for a backpack pocket opening to be slightly larger because after they reached in for their bar, they couldn’t get their hand back out without a fight (admittedly, not as dire, but still a detracting design).
+- Only in the field can a person identify the need for a backpack pocket opening to be slightly larger because after they reached in for their bar, they couldn’t get their hand back out without a fight.

 You Need to Speak the Customer’s Language